-Place to Be is an on-site counselling service and are a charity supported by the Duke and Duchess of Cambridge and we are very excited to have this provision now at our school.
-Currently the place to be works with our lower school students in years 7 – 9.
+At the heart of our mental health provision is our counselling services, provided by Place2Be.
+Place2Be are a charity supported by the Duke and Duchess of Cambridge and we are very excited to have this provision now at our school.

-Place to Be run drop in sessions for students at break and lunch times, counselling sessions on a referral basis (students can refer themselves) and support for students and staff with ongoing difficulties including bereavement and issues with peers.
+Place2Be run drop-in sessions for students at break and lunch times, counselling sessions on a referral basis (students can refer themselves) and support for students and staff with ongoing difficulties including bereavement and issues with peers.
 Please free to contact Jennie Robinson at email@example.com if you have any queries regarding this.

 Our ability to offer a large number of professional counselling sessions each week and reach a wide range of students with these is a real benefit to our student body who are able to seek support for both shorter term issues such as friendship conflicts but also longer term issues such as anxiety or bereavement.

 Two of our staff are fully trained Mental Health First Aiders; as such we can respond effectively to any crisis our students may suffer such as last minute exam nerves.
 To help our students through the pressure of exams the school also runs very successful Mindfulness sessions.
 These sessions are designed to help students feel calm and less ‘stressed out’ before their exams.

 To raise the profile of mental health across the school, we run a series of mental health weeks over the course of the year.
 These are supported by regular assemblies.
 The aim of these weeks is to remove the stigma which can be associated with experiencing mental health issues and raise awareness of mental health and the help we have available to our students.